 The phrase “go for the gold” certainly applies to Jada Sawhney.
-The 12-year-old junior handler has earned dozens of awards in dog sports with her two Golden Retrievers: Four-year-old Bentley and 18-month-old Tally.
+The 12-year-old junior handler has earned dozens of awards in dog sports with her two Golden Retrievers: Four-year-old Bentlee and 18-month-old Tallee.

 While she competes in Agility, Obedience, Rally, and Junior Showmanship, Agility is her favorite.
 “It’s really fun to run with your dog through a course and get to connect with them,” Jada says.